Italy: Far-right leader Matteo Salvini in court for migrant abuse hearing | DW | 03.10.2020

 Prosecutors in the Sicilian city of Catania allege Salvini abused his powers during his time as Italy's interior minister.

-The head of the anti-immigrant League party faces charges of kidnapping and dereliction of duties for delaying the disembarkation of the migrants as part of his "closed ports" policy.
+Salvini, who heads the anti-immigrant League party, faces charges of kidnapping and dereliction of duties for delaying the disembarkation of the migrants as part of his "closed ports" policy.

+Magistrates have put together a case arguing that Salvini effectively kidnapped the migrants, keeping them at sea in blazing summer weather until European allies buckled and agreed to resettle them.

-In court will be a Nigerian family who claim they were "treated worse than animals" and are a civil party in the case.
+In court will be a Nigerian family who are a civil party in the case and claim they were "treated worse than animals."

 If Salvini is convicted for more than two years, he could also be prevented from holding public office for six years.
 Should that be the case, he would not be in a position to run for prime minister at the next election in 2023.

-He may not arrive at a decision Saturday, but request further preliminary hearings, Italian media said.

-The Senate voted in February to lift Salvini's parliamentary immunity, paving the way for a possible trial in this case, and another where he is accused of refusing to allow 164 migrants to leave a separate rescue ship.
+The Senate voted in February to lift Salvini's parliamentary immunity, paving the way for a possible trial in this case and in another, in which he is accused of refusing to allow 164 migrants to leave a separate rescue ship.

 "I am calm and serene.
-I don't think I broke any law, but to have done what Italians asked of me," he wrote on Twitter ahead of the hearing.
+I don't think I broke any law, but to have done what Italians asked of me," the ex-minister wrote on Twitter ahead of the hearing.

-Hours later, he tweeted: "The only thing I regret is that I can't spend Saturday mornings with my children because I have to go to court," before adding, "I did what the law allowed."

 Read more: Italy impounds German migrant rescue ship Sea-Watch 4